okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/SubscriptionApi.md

             try
             {
-                // Get subscriptions of a Custom Role with a specific notification type Subscription result = apiInstance.GetRoleSubscriptionByNotificationType(roleTypeOrRoleId, notificationType);
+                // List all Subscriptions of a Custom Role with a specific notification type Subscription result = apiInstance.GetRoleSubscriptionByNotificationType(roleTypeOrRoleId, notificationType);
                 Debug.WriteLine(result);
             }